How do I know whether my product finder provides good advice?

 5. Avoid advice that is the same or similar

 Do the recommended products all fit equally well?
 Then you make it more difficult for your customer to decide.
 Are these products really the same or would you recommend one more than the other?
-Consider whether you can ask an additional question about this or possibly adjust the matching by distinguishing between perfect and good matches.
+Consider whether you can ask an additional question about this, or adjust the matching by distinguishing between perfect and good matches.
 In the example below, the matching has been adjusted: the third day cream suits male skin slightly less well than the two creams above it.
-The customer can now decide for himself whether he needs a day cream with or without sun protection.
+The customer can now decide for themselves whether they need a day cream with or without sun protection.

 6. Only use a neutral match in very specific cases